Mount of Beatitudes - Jesus Most Famous Teaching

 Tertullian of Carthage (c.
 155/160–225/250; fl. c.
 197–222).
 Brilliant Carthaginian apologist and polemicist who laid the foundations of Christology and trinitarian orthodoxy in the West, though he himself was later estranged from the catholic tradition due to its laxity.

 Chromatius (fl.
 400).
-Bi
+Bishop of Aquilea,

 [1] Swanson, J. (1997).
 Dictionary of Biblical Languages with Semantic Domains : Hebrew (Old Testament) (electronic ed.).
 Oak Harbor: Logos Research Systems, Inc.

-Back To Biblical Places Spiritual Spaces
+Back to Biblical Places Spiritual Spaces

 Leave a comment